KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 The Local Reference Space uses an initial location to establish a world-locked, gravity-aligned point as the origin of the space. +Y is up,+X is to the right, and -Z is forward.
 The origin is also locked for pitch(x) and roll(z).
 The initial position may be established at the application start up or from a calibrated origin point.

 It may be used for rendering seated-scale experiences such as driving or aircraft simulation, where a virtual floor is not required.
-When recentering, the runtime will queue a ``XrEventDataReferenceSpaceChangePending`` structure for the application to process.
+When recentering, the runtime will queue a :openxr_ref:`XrEventDataReferenceSpaceChangePending` structure for the application to process.

 .. rubric:: Stage Space